Salento by bikeSalento - PugliaDifficulty path:

 BY AIR.
 The closest airports are Bari and Brindisi, both connected with the most important Italian and foreign cities.

-The Salento airport of Brindisi is about 40 km from Lecce and is well connected to the city by a shuttle bus service or private transfer.
-The airport of Bari-Palese is about 160 km from Lecce.
-From Bari and Brindisi you can also reach Lecce by train or taxi service.
+The Salento airport of Brindisi is about 40 km from Lecce, and the airport of Bari-Palese is about 160 km from Lecce.
+From Bari and Brindisi there are several public transport solutions to reach Lecce.
+More info on the website Aeroporti di Puglia.

 BY BUS.
 Lecce is also accessible by bus.
-Here some links to the major operating companies.
+Here some of the major operating companies: Marinobus, Baltour & Flixbus, Busmiccolis, Sais autolinee, Buscenter.

 BY CAR.
 The main highways are the A14 Bologna-Taranto and the A16 Napoli-Canosa.
 We recommend you exit the motorway in Bari and continue along the highway to Brindisi, then take the SS613 towards Lecce. maps.google.com can help you with the directions.